cjdevault/cjdevault/README.md

 # 🏉 Outside of Tech

-- Collegiate rugby player competing at the highest level of university rugby in the United States
+- Former collegiate rugby player competing at the highest level of university rugby in the United States
-- Interested in cybersecurity, systems engineering, analytics, and infrastructure
-- Passionate about solving difficult technical problems and continuously learning
+- Enjoy spending time outdoors hiking, backpacking, surfing, and everything in between

 ---